khirazo/cp4s-pm-exporter/README.md

 # Configuration

 Before configuring the Exporter, you need to `git clone` the project to your target machine.
-Then you can modify the files in the cloned project folder.
+Then you can modify the files in the cloned folder.

 - ./store/config.yml
   - Configure the CP4S to be monitored